navivokaj/navivokaj.github.io-version1/_posts/2018-01-15-ready-integrate-fire-part1.md

 ## A first look at integrate-and-fire models

 The integrate-and-fire model was first proposed by the French neuroscientist Louis Lapicque in 1907.
 It is probably one of the simplest and commonly used mathematical models describing the basic electrical properties of a single neuron.
 (We’ll deal with the ‘leaky’ term later.)
 These properties are as follows:

-1. A neuron will typically fire an action potential when its membrane potential reaches a critical threshold, which is about -55 to -50 millivolts [mV].
+[1] A neuron will typically fire an action potential when its membrane potential reaches a critical threshold, which is about -55 to -50 millivolts [mV].

-2. During the action potential, the membrane potential follows a quick, high trajectory and then immediately returns to a value that is hyperpolarized relative to the threshold potential.
+[2] During the action potential, the membrane potential follows a quick, high trajectory and then immediately returns to a value that is hyperpolarized relative to the threshold potential.

 The integrate-and-fire model captures all these properties by carrying out the following golden rule:

-**Whenever the membrane potential of the model neuron reaches a threshold value $$V_{th}$$,the neuron fires an action potential.
-After the action potential, the membrane potential is reset to a value $$V_{reset}$$ below the threshold potential, $$V_{reset} < V_{th}$$.**
+*Whenever the membrane potential of the model neuron reaches a threshold value $$V_{th}$$,the neuron fires an action potential.
+After the action potential, the membrane potential is reset to a value $$V_{reset}$$ below the threshold potential, $$V_{reset} < V_{th}$$.*

 The above rule spells out how the model got its name: as the membrane potential accumulates (or integrates in continuous terms, much like what an integral does) up to the point-of-no-return (the threshold value), the neuron releases (aka fires) an action potential.
 Ready, integrate, fire!